 Missing data

 Given the complex longitudinal structure of the data, we conducted a random-forest-based imputation using the missRanger package.
-We used 300 trees, with five candidate values of predictive matching (thus, aiming for plausible imputations given predictor values), with a maximum of 50 iterations per chaining step.
+We used 300 trees with five candidate values of predictive matching (thus aiming for plausible imputations given predictor values), with a maximum of 50 iterations per chaining step.
 This imputation procedure may circumvent the specification of interactions or nonparametric relationships and handle collinearity between imputation variables (Hong & Lynn, 2020; Sheetal et al., 2023).

 Model adjustment